benjaminezequiel/website/src/content/projects/silicon_trader.md

 SiliconTrader is a modern asset trading platform focused on ultra-low latency and usability.
 As a designer, I've prioritized creating workflows that speed up users' tasks while ensuring they maintain complete control over the platform.

-While most of this project is currently under NDA, you can find some details about it on [MBOCHIP's website](https://mbochip.com/) (which I helped design and develop) and in the [platform's promotional video](https://www.linkedin.com/posts/activity-7111038887346515968-Jlfd?utm_source=share&utm_medium=member_desktop) (also created by my team).
+You can find some details about SiliconTrader on [MBOCHIP's website](https://mbochip.com/) (which I helped design and develop) and in the [platform's promotional video](https://www.linkedin.com/posts/activity-7111038887346515968-Jlfd?utm_source=share&utm_medium=member_desktop) (also created by my team).